 Investment in alternative assets often requires a high initial investment.
 However, the transaction costs are relatively lower since the turnover is less.
 Talking of tax benefits, such investments may result in tax benefits as investors usually hold them for a period of more than a year.
 This leads to comparatively lower capital gains tax.

 Rising Participation of Retail Investors

-Alternative investments have largely been seen as a forte for the wealthy investors, but it is getting popular among the retail investors as well.
-Though the majority of retail investors still have limited availability to most of the alternative assets, opportunities to invest in commodities and real estate is widely available now via ETF’s.Last updated on : November 29th, 2018
+Alternative investments have largely been seen as a forte for wealthy investors, but it is also getting popular among retail investors.
+Though the majority of retail investors still have limited availability to most of the alternative assets, opportunities to invest in commodities and real estate are widely available now via ETFs.